Rhombic triacontahedron

 Being the dual of an Archimedean solid, the rhombic triacontahedron is face-transitive, meaning the symmetry group of the solid acts transitively on the set of faces.
 This means that for any two faces, A and B, there is a rotation or reflection of the solid that leaves it occupying the same region of space while moving face A to face B.

 The rhombic triacontahedron is somewhat special in being one of the nine edge-transitive convex polyhedra, the others being the five Platonic solids, the cuboctahedron, the icosidodecahedron, and the rhombic dodecahedron.

 The rhombic triacontahedron is also interesting in that its vertices include the arrangement of four Platonic solids.
 It contains ten tetrahedra, five cubes, an icosahedron and a dodecahedron.
 The centers of the faces contain five octahedra.

-It can be made from a truncated octahedron by dividing the hexagonal faces into 3 rhombi:
+It can be constructed by attaching a right triangular pyramid to each face of a regular icosahedron, of a height such that the adjacent faces of different pyramids are coplanar.
+It can also be made from a truncated octahedron by dividing the hexagonal faces into three rhombi:

 Cartesian coordinates

 Let φ be the golden ratio.
 The 12 points given by (0, ±1, ±φ) and cyclic permutations of these coordinates are the vertices of a regular icosahedron.
 Its dual regular dodecahedron, whose edges intersect those of the icosahedron at right angles, has as vertices the 8 points (±1, ±1, ±1) together with the 12 points (0, ±φ, ±1/φ) and cyclic permutations of these coordinates.
 All 32 points together are the vertices of a rhombic triacontahedron centered at the origin.
 The length of its edges is √3 – φ ≈ 1.17557050458.
 Its faces have diagonals with lengths 2 and 2/φ.